cbassis/MotherDaughter_Vaginal_Microbiota.study/README.md

 This repository includes:

- - the mothur batch file used to process 16S rRNA gene sequences
+ - the mothur batch file with steps used to process and analyze 16S rRNA gene sequences

  - mothur output files used in final bacterial community analysis and figures